jasona7/ChatCVE/README.md

-# 🌐 Chat-CVE Langchain App
+# 🌐 ChatCVE Langchain App

 ## 🎯 Description
-The Chat-CVE Lang Chain App is an AI-powered devSecOps application 🔍, for oganizations triaging and aggregating CVE (Common Vulnerabilities and Exposures) information.
-Leveraging state-of-the-art Natural Language Processing, Chat-CVE makes cybersecurity Softwre Bill of Materials (SBOM) data available to everyone because Security is everyones job.
-From Security analysts to Audit and Compliance teams, ChatCSV allows a more intuitive and engaging way to extract key findings. 🤖💬
+The ChatCVE Lang Chain App is an AI-powered devSecOps application 🔍, for oganizations triaging and aggregating CVE (Common Vulnerabilities and Exposures) information.
+Leveraging state-of-the-art Natural Language Processing, ChatCVE makes cybersecurity Softwre Bill of Materials (SBOM) data available to everyone because Security is everyones job.
+From Security analysts to Audit and Compliance teams, ChatCVE allows a more intuitive and engaging way to extract key findings. 🤖💬

 ## 🚀 Features
 - **🧠 Natural Language Queries**: Ask questions in plain English (or your preferred language)!
 No need to grapple with complex query languages.